digitalronin/digitalocean-build-machine/README.md

 * Create a PAC on GitHub
 * export them as per dot.env.example
 * Set user information in `ansible-playbooks/vars/default.yml`
+* Edit `main.tf` to set the size of VM to create
+* Customise the software to install in `ansible-playbooks/playbook.yml`
 * `make buildvm`

 ### Start working on the VM